ARM-software/abi-aa/addenda32/addenda32.rst

 In this second sub-case it is a matter of notational taste whether a1 + a2 is defined to have a value such as error or Top, or defined to have no value.
-Either way, in practice we expect an attempted combination to fail in a way specific to a tool chain’s compatibility model (for example by provoking a link-time diagnostic).
+Either way, in practice we expect an attempted combination to fail in a way specific to a toolchain’s compatibility model (for example by provoking a link-time diagnostic).

 Representing build attributes in ELF files